Johnny One Note Flippers.com Left Flipper Right Flipper OnLine Shopping Cart Click here to order Parts Tweeting games just in! Instagram

 If the nubbins are worn out on the other side because someone did this in the past then you have to replace the nubbin with a bit of nylon rod that is the correct diameter to fit in the hole.
 Click here for the link to the Keyboard 'nubbins'

-NSM CD Jukebox Service School - click to watch video of a typical service school (1991) and download these manuals for reference:
+NSM CD Jukebox Service School - click to watch video of a typical service school (link broken) (1991) and download these manuals for reference:

 Jukebox World has a great page on Frequently Asked Questions about NSM mechanisms it is in German so fire up your browsers Translate function to read it!